 Sean Hellman has a fantastic article on GB Wildlife Hatchet.
 His recommendations for someone who is a complete beginner is an axe that is lighter than or around 1.5lbs. like the GB Wildlife Hatchet.
 However, Sean does emphasize the hatchet is NOT meant for cutting down trees, just for the beginnings of the woodworking.

 Learning tree identification in general can be an overwhelming task, so what we're going to do is give you the characteristics of the trees that will be most useful to you.

 If you're more interested in learning tree identification for woodworking and bushcraft purposes there are many sites that you can benefit from.
 Like scouts.org, Rocky Mountain Bushcraft, Art Of Manliness.

 Birch / Paper Bark Tree

 The Birch or paper tree, is most readily identified by it's paper like bark that flakes off in sheets rather than fine shreds or thick chunks.
-This tree is mostly found in the cooler climates in North America, it will either be at the bottom of a valley or the heights of hills.
+This tree is mostly found in the cooler climates in North America, it will either be at the bottom of a valley or the best for making utensils like forks, knives and spoons of hills.